mayouni/stzlib/libraries/stzlib/doc/narrations/stzsections-merging-narration.md

 #--> [ [ 4, 6 ] ]  # All sections were included in [4, 6]
 ```

->NOTE: The `@@()` function, resembling a pair of glasses for better clarity, is designed to produce a readable string representation of a list or any other value provided to it.
+>**NOTE**: The `@@()` function, resembling a pair of glasses for better clarity, is designed to produce a readable string representation of a list or any other value provided to it.

 ## MergeOverlapping(): Handling Adjacent or Overlapping Sections

-`MergeOverlapping()` merges sections that either overlap or are adjacent to each other.
+`MergeOverlapping()` merges sections that either **overlap or are adjacent** to each other.
 This is useful when you need to combine sections that share common points or are consecutive.

 **Example:**